 Children's hospitals, along with a broad array of Medicaid stakeholders, have urged CMS to withdraw the Medicaid Fiscal Accountability Regulation (MFAR).
 Lawmakers at both the state and federal level should reach out to the administration and express their concerns that these proposed changes extend far beyond improving transparency—they will negatively impact access to care for children and other beneficiaries.

 - The policies proposed in MFAR will likely have a significant impact on the federal Medicaid funding available to states and, in turn, services and supports provided by Medicaid programs.
 As the largest beneficiary group in Medicaid, children will suffer disproportionately negative outcomes.

 - We recognize CMS' need to examine how federal Medicaid funding is being spent to ensure policies in place at the state level are compliant with federal rules and support the goals of the Medicaid program.
 However, this proposal goes far beyond improving transparency.

-- Children's hospitals are concerned about the broad policy changes included in MFAR, as well as the lack of analysis on potential state Medicaid program impacts and care access implications for the millions of children who rely on Medicaid.
+- Children’s hospitals are concerned about the broad policy changes included in MFAR, as well as the lack of analysis on potential state Medicaid program impacts and care access implications for the millions of children who rely on Medicaid.
+The impact is especially concerning in light of the current public health emergency.
 CMS should first conduct an evidence-based analysis to discern whether broad policy changes are needed and what the impact would be on the over 36 million children who rely on Medicaid.